hszeto/askout-react-native/README.md

-# react-native-firebase-auth
 ### Libraries used
-* firebase for authentication
 * react-native-router-flux for routing
 * native-base for styling
+# askout-react-native